 A plea bargain is an accord between a prosecutor and a defendant.
 In this arrangement, the defendant agrees to plead no contest or guilty in exchange for a deal with the prosecutor.
-The agreement can be to reduce the charges to something less severe, to drop one or more of the complaints, or to suggest to the judge a specific sentence that all parties can agree upon.
+The agreement can be to reduce the charges to something less severe, to drop one or more of the complaints, or to suggest to the judge a specific sentence upon which all parties can agree.

 Key Federal and California State Laws on Plea Bargains

 The practice of plea bargaining is common and accepted in all fifty states of the United States.
 In truth, more than 90 percent of criminal convictions are the result of plea bargains.
-Even though the practice is accepted, it is not to be taken lightly for your case.
+Even though the practice is accepted, it is not to be taken lightly.
 Federal prosecutors and lawyers in most states are mandated to follow specific restrictions and rules.

-Other legislation that governs the federal criminal practice is detailed in Title 18 of the U.S Code, Part II.
+Other legislation that governs the federal criminal practice is detailed in Title 18 of the US Code, Part II.
 This part deals with Criminal Procedure.
-Meanwhile, Chapter 221 of Part II discusses arraignments plea arrangements and trial.
-There are also provisions addressing plea bargaining and how to negotiate it in the U.S Attorney’s Manual (USAM).
+Meanwhile, Chapter 221 of Part II discusses arraignments, plea arrangements, and trials.
+There are also provisions addressing plea bargaining and how to negotiate it in the US Attorney’s Manual (USAM).

 Differences Between Federal and State Rules in California